 In mid-March, formalin-preserved cat cadavers were unexpectedly delivered to two independent scientific laboratories at the University of have Pennsylvania.
 Both labs had anticipated orders of 50 mL conical tubes.

-It was a late Friday afternoon when Jane Evergreen* signed for a package in her lab.
+It was a late Friday afternoon when Julia Eberhard signed for a package in her lab.
 She and her laboratory at University of Pennsylvania had been expecting a delivery of 50 mL conical tubes from Fisher Scientific for months.
 The 50 mL conicals are standard research lab supplies used to mix solutions, and just one of many products backordered amid the COVID-19 pandemic.
-Evergreen cut open the cardboard box, expecting to see the typical blue, quarter-sized caps of the conicals arranged in their standard grid pattern.
+Eberhard cut open the cardboard box, expecting to see the typical blue, quarter-sized caps of the conicals arranged in their standard grid pattern.
 Instead, there were cat cadavers.

 While Fisher also sells the cat cadavers, Carolina TM Formalin Cats, as, “ideal dissection specimens” for research and educational purposes, it is unclear how such a mistake occurred.

-Soon after the box was opened, Evergreen tweeted, “Fischer, if you’re out of 50 ml conicals, you coulda just told us…” The tweet initiated a flurry of retweets, questions, and even commiseration.
+Soon after the box was opened, Eberhard tweeted, “Fischer, if you’re out of 50 ml conicals, you coulda just told us…” The tweet initiated a flurry of retweets, questions, and even commiseration.

-Dr. Daniel Phillip*, another scientist at University of Pennsylvania and head of a lab, replied, “I’m a little jealous.
+Dr. Daniel Hammer, another scientist at University of Pennsylvania and head of a lab, replied, “I’m a little jealous.
 We only got one cat.”

-Phillip’s lab had placed the order for 50 mL conical tubes from Fisher in November.
-Commiserate with Evergreen’s experience, Phillip “instead received a dead cat (albeit, very well preserved)”
+Hammer’s lab had placed the order for 50 mL conical tubes from Fisher in November.
+Commiserate with Eberhard’s experience, Hammer “instead received a dead cat (albeit, very well preserved)”